IBA-VIAC CDRC Vienna Will Change Your Life. Be Prepared For It! – Ivo Bari

-A Message from Brazilian CDRC Pioneer Ivo to the next year
+A Message from Brazilian IBA-VIAC CDRC Pioneer Ivo to the next year

 Apart from its unmatched opportunity to develop these crucial skills necessary for surviving the corporate world, the CDRC week in Vienna provides for extensive networking opportunities with the best and brightest in the field.
 These bonds and connections with brilliant-minds ultimately lead you onto fast-track paths to success.
 In simple terms, it is a must-have experience for anyone who is seriously interested in the field of alternative dispute resolution.